Home » Blog » DHEA Decline and the Ketogenic Diet

 DHEA Decline and the Ketogenic Diet

 Dehydroepiandrosterone (DHEA) and its sulfated derivative (DHEA-S) are the most abundant circulating steroid hormones in humans.
 However, the molecular, cellular, and physiological mechanism of its action and relationship to human health are not yet fully known.
 What is known, however, is that large amounts of DHEA are produced during fetal development, but after birth, this production falls sharply and remains low for several years.
-Then, the synthesis resumes and the levels of the hormones peak during the second decade of life.
+But then, the synthesis resumes and the levels of the hormones peak during the second decade of life.
 However, by the third decade, an age-dependent decline in DHEA ensues, and continuously progresses with advancing age, until death.

 While effective and sustainable weight loss is the primary driver behind the ketogenic diet’s surge, there is more to it than its ability to efficiently burn fat.
 It’s been proven to help improve your risks of acquiring cardiovascular diseases, Alzheimer’s disease, help maintain muscle and hormone balance, helps manage PCOS, and even lower the risks of certain cancers.
 [1] And, the ketogenic diet may also improve the decline of DHEA.